newjersey/navigator.business.nj.gov/content/src/filings/accounting-firm-renew.md

 callToActionText: Renew My Registration
 ---

 Your accounting firm registration will expire every three years.
-You will receive a renewal notice in the mail 60 days prior to your registration's expiration date.
+You will receive a renewal notice in the mail 60 days before your registration's expiration date.

 **Please note:** you will only see the option to renew online once the renewal period opens for your accounting firm registration.